 The definition of social rent should be related to income.
 30% of average income (net of benefits) for the lowest quartile of local household incomes should be set.
 A separate category is needed for sub market rent, which could use the current definition of ‘below 80% of local market rent’.

 Question 58: Do you have views on why insufficient small sites are being allocated, and on ways in which the small site policy in the NPPF should be strengthened?
 Local authorities tend to focus on larger sites which can make a substantive contribution to development and which may be more cost effective for developers to develop.
 Councils should be required to allocate all potential sites for appropriate housing development, however small.
 A reduction in planning fees would make development of small sites more viable.
+Small sites in low value urban areas may require public funding from Homes England to address dereliction and enable viable development to come forward, Councils should be required to use CPO powers where small sites are allocated and do not come forward – such sites when acquired should be remediated and taken to market within a specified time period.

 Question 59: Do you agree with the proposals to retain references to well-designed buildings and places, but remove references to ‘beauty’ and ‘beautiful’ and to amend paragraph 138 of the existing Framework?
 This is strongly supported.
 The term’ beauty’ was inappropriate as it is entirely subjective.